Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/raise-issue-template.md

 <br>

--> If you find any bug in the repository feel free to click on `Get Started` and you will get a template in which you will get a template in which you will write a crisp title of the bug and then in the description, ellaborate the bug.
+-> If you find any bug in the repository, feel free to click on 'Get Started' and you will get a template in which you write a crisp/short title of the bug.
+In the 'Description' section, please elaborate the details of the bug you encountered.
 <br>
--> Try to add some screenshots of the bug so that it will be easy for the maintainer to understand and then react.
+-> In the 'Screenshots' section, please add some screenshots of the bug to make it easy for the maintainer to understand and make necessary changes.

 <br>